Equality, Diversity and Inclusion

 The Equality and Human Rights Commission states that putting human rights principles into public service practice is in the public interest.
 Evidence shows that public bodies taking human rights seriously treat people better.

-We will work to embed a human rights-based approach in the way that it commissions services and in its role as an employer.
+We will work to embed a human rights-based approach in the way that we commission services and in our role as an employer.
 This approach is not new, and is evident in NHS policy initiatives such as Dignity in Care, Essence of Care, Standards of Better Health, and the Knowledge and Skills Framework.

 NHS Shropshire, Telford and Wrekin has a legal duty under the Health and Social Care Act 2012 to reduce inequalities between patients regarding their ability to access health services, and with respect to health outcomes, as well as to ensure that services are provided in an integrated (joined up) way.